-Readings: Each week the student is going to be required to read portions from the text and journal articles as required within the learning module.
+Readings: Each week the student is going to be required to read portions from the text and assigned journal articles.

 Discussion Topics: Each week the student will be required to participate in a topic based discussion.
 Each Discussion will be worth 10 points and 20% of the total grade.
 Original posts will be due by Thursday of each week.
 Each Student is required to reply to at least two fellow students by Sunday of each week.
 Students are also required to respond to any person that replies to their original post.
-Replies and responses are expected to be comprehensive and thought out and references included in all postings to support the work.
+Replies and responses are expected to be comprehensive and thought out.
 "I agree this is a good post" will not be considered as a good reply.
 See the attached rubric for grading expectation.